JoergFiedler/freebsd-jailed-mariadb/README.md

 ##### mariadb_root_passwd

-The root password that should be used to secure the MariaDB installation.
-Default: `'passwd'`.
+The hashed root password that should be used to secure the MariaDB installation.
+The default password is `passwd` you may want to change that.
+Default: `'59c70da2f3e3a5bdf46b68f5c8b8f25762bccef0'`.

 ##### mariadb_home